Our Past, Our Future: Developing Historical Sources For Creative Inspiration

 The fourth week of the project, like the third, was intensive, with four workshops on consecutive days.
 There was more digital animation, more creative writing, and a final show-and-tell day where some exceptionally engaging work was read out, led by storyteller Rosanna Lowe.

-The final phase of the project is now active – when we carriedout post-production of the digital texts, images, and animations that group members created during the four-week programme.
-This will lead to a marketing and publishing phase, during February-March 2020, where MSL Discover will make the content public, and get it out onto the streets of Hastings for local people to enjoy using the interactive map.
+The final phase of the project is now active – when we carried out post-production of the digital texts, images, and animations that group members created during the four-week programme.
+MSL Discover has made the content public, and it’s now out onto the streets of Hastings for local people to enjoy using the interactive map, which can be found here.
+See below for videos of the results of the programme

 Further afield, anyone anywhere will be able to access the content as well, as we’re keen to use major social platforms like YouTube and SoundCloud to reach bigger national audiences, too.